Discover Logmgr_queue wait type: top 10 ways

 LOGMGR_QUEUE wait types are often seen but little understood in the field of SQL server performance optimization.
-This original, SEO-friendly piece seeks to demystify LOGMGR_QUEUE wait types by giving you a thorough understanding of what they involve, why they matter, and how to handle them in your SQL server setup.
+To demystify LOGMGR_QUEUE wait types by giving you a thorough understanding of what they involve, why they matter, and how to handle them in your SQL server setup.

 Introduction